-Though this may seem as the most obvious thing to do you will be surprised how many get it wrong.
-To put it in simple terms, any action on the user’s part should result into the respective action on the website.
+Though this may seem like the most obvious thing to do you will be surprised how many get it wrong.
+To put it in simple terms, any action on the user’s part should result in the respective action on the website.
 A very basic example being if a user searches for something the results should be instantly be displayed with the appropriate filtration.

-Change transition is a very important topic of discussion.
-It is more important in other forms of media than it is in web design and development.
-However the fact we humans suffer from change blindness is something that should be taken into consideration while designing the website.
-Many hardcore designers who are involved in designing a broader list of solutions for an organizations have a bigger issue with.
-They tend to design websites to perfections, where each page is like the previous one and only minimal content and images changes exist.
-With designs of these kind the users often miss certain important things since everything looks the same.
-Pop-up or highlighted messages are good solution for this.
+However, the fact we humans suffer from change blindness is something that should be taken into consideration while designing the website.
+Many hardcore designers who are involved in designing a broader list of solutions for organizations have a bigger issue.
+They tend to design websites to perfections, where each page is like the previous only minimal content management and images changes exist.
+With designs of this kind the users often miss certain important things since everything looks the same.
+Pop-up or highlighted messages are good solutions for this.
 A good example of a bad website design is the website visit http://toordal.com/.

 Never make choices for the user:

 One advantage of doing things over the internet and on a website is that the user is doing it at his own leisure and exerting his own choices.
 Assuming what the user wants and forcing things on them is a big turn-off.
 A simple example is a website form with a newsletter option at the end that is already ticked off.
 Or a login form with the remember to be already selected.
 Such minors details are often missed by the users the first time around and it is only later that they realize the true facts of the matter.
 This tends to irritate the users and they will definitely develop a level of resentment towards the site over time.